tyler569/nightingale/README.md

 The provided .gdbinit file in this directory automatically configures gdb to connect to this qemu backend and load the kernel symbols when started with `gdb`.

 The run script has a few other flags of note:
-- `-v` Use the video output, switch from using serial to the VGA video, and use stdio for monitoring.
+- `-v` Use the video output - switch from using serial to the VGA video, and use stdio for monitoring.
 - `-i` Show interrupts (can be quite noisy with the timer enabled).
 - `-m` Use stdio for qemu's monitor.
 - `-d` Debug mode with gdb as described above.
+- `-32`/`-64` Select 32 or 64 bit explictly.

 More information can be found by running `./run.rb --help`